Direct High-Resolution Imaging of Earth-Like Exoplanets: Fundamentals of Exoplanet Imaging

-Eqs.~\eqref{eq:required_aperture} and \eqref{eq:required_baseline} represent \emph{minimum} diffraction‐limit thresholds.
-In practice, finite spectral bandwidths, wavefront‐control tolerances, detector sampling requirements, and high‐contrast starlight suppression further increase the necessary aperture or baseline by at least an order of magnitude.
+Eqs.~\eqref{eq:required_aperture} and \eqref{eq:required_baseline} represent \emph{minimum} diffraction-limit thresholds.
+In practice, finite spectral bandwidths, wavefront-control tolerances, detector sampling requirements, and high-contrast starlight suppression further increase the necessary aperture or baseline by at least an order of magnitude.
 No existing or planned space telescope or interferometer concept approaches these scales.